DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/Draft Proposal.md

 ## About the project

 ## Goal
-My initial thoughts about the project is to predict taxi fares which would be helpful for the user to plan his/her trip. <br>
+My initial thoughts about the project is to predict taxi fares in DC city which would be helpful for the user to plan his/her trip. <br>

 ## Data Columns